 For more details about play therapy, please visit the Association for Play Therapy website.

-Dr. Yumiko Ogawa is an Assistant Professor in the Department of Counselor Education at New Jersey City University.
+Dr. Yumiko Ogawa is an Associate Professor in the Department of Counselor Education at New Jersey City University.
 Dr. Ogawa holds a doctoral degree and master’s degree in counseling with a specialty in play therapy from University of North Texas, which has the top-ranked play therapy program in the world.

 In the past decade, Dr. Ogawa has worked with children and their families in a variety of settings including a private practice, a hospital, an agency, and public schools.
 She was involved in disaster response work in New York, providing post 9/11 services in 2001, and in Texas, providing counseling services for Hurricane Katrina victims in 2005.
 She also provided training to mental health professionals in Japan after Great East Japan Earthquake in 2011.